nolauren/cartodbTutorial/README.md

 a tool like CartoDB.
 A reasonably nice map has been constructed out of the box from the data we imported.
 Zooming in and out, you'll notice that the map has discrete zoom levels.
-That's because the map is being created by a tile server which serves rasterized tiles to the browser.
+That's because the map is being created by a tile server, which serves rasterized tiles to the browser.

+What's the difference between rastor and vector data?

+vector data model: [data models] A representation of the world using points, lines, and polygons.
+Vector models are useful for storing data that has discrete boundaries, such as country borders, land parcels, and streets. - ESRI GIS Dictionary

+In other words, it is the acutal shapes.
+It is stored as points (x,y).

+raster data model: [data models] A representation of the world as a surface divided into a regular grid of cells.
+Raster models are useful for storing data that varies continuously, as in an aerial photograph, a satellite image, a surface of chemical concentrations, or an elevation surface. - ESRI GIS Dictionary

+In other words, it is a picture.
+It is stored as pixels.
+(You can't do analytics on rastor data.)

 Feel free to play around with the base map and to tweak the look of the points with the visualization wizard.
 I like to remove the border around the points for a cleaner look.
 If we apply color, we can use quantiles of the timestamp or id to create a sense of time on the map.

-One of the best improvements the CartoDB since I started using it, is the inclusion of a visualization called `torque`.
+Check out the wizard for different for different visualizations.
+One that is particularly interesting is `torque`.
+What does this offer us?

 It adds a much better dimension of temporality to the data than possible from color alone.
 It is particularly helpful for natively spatio-temporal like the output from Openpaths.
 If we do a heatmap torque, which does look very nice, what is the heatmap suppose to represent?

 Other than space and time, the Openpaths data does not give us much